citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 Currently, only .cia (CTR Importable Archive) installed titles are detected by the HOME Menu.
 If you would like to try this out in Citra yourself, make sure your games are dumped as .cia files and installed into Citra via `File > Install CIA…`.
 Other files, such as .3ds and .cxi, still need to be launched from the Citra game list as normal.

-### Fix HLE applet pre-start lifecycle ([#6362](https://github.com/citra-emu/citra/pull/6362)) by [Steveice10](https://github.com/Steveice10)
+### Implement additional applet state management ([#6303](https://github.com/citra-emu/citra/pull/6303)) by [Steveice10](https://github.com/Steveice10)

+Upon booting a 3DS for the first time, you will be met with a handy setup guide before being able to access anything else on the system.
+Needless to say, it’s also the first thing you will encounter when booting the HOME Menu in Citra.
+Unfortunately, it has also been riddled with issues ever since the beginning of the emulator’s life.
+Attempting to load the most important and well-known feature of the 3DS setup guide, the Nintendo 3DS User Agreement, would cause the emulator to freeze, thus preventing anyone from actually completing it!

+{{< mp4 src="eula-broken.mp4" >}}

+It wasn't until recently that the cause of this freeze was really understood.
+As it turns out, the settings app preloads the software keyboard applet for later use.
+When the Nintendo 3DS User Agreement is launched, it is supposed to close this preloaded applet, so that it can load the EULA applet instead.
+However, due to a combination of missing logic to provide applets with the correct ‘slot’ (Application, Library Applet, System Applet, or HOME Menu), and the command to close an applet not being implemented, the settings app was unaware that the keyboard applet remained loaded.

+By implementing the additional state management required for applets, the accuracy of Citra’s applet manager has been improved tremendously, bringing it closer to the real [APT](https://www.3dbrew.org/wiki/NS_and_APT_Services) behavior of the 3DS.
+This means that the old workarounds required to get the HOME Menu to boot are no longer required!
+Not only that, but launching system applets now also works perfectly.

+{{< mp4 src="eula.mp4" >}}

+### Add Config block enums documented by 3dbrew ([#6206](https://github.com/citra-emu/citra/pull/6206)) by [SachinVin](https://github.com/SachinVin)

+Even if one managed to bypass the broken EULA, completing the HOME menu setup still wasn't possible!
+Upon reaching the Parental Controls setup screen, the emulator would warn the user of a fatal error, with the only options being either continuing, which would freeze Citra, or aborting entirely.
+This was the last piece of the puzzle to make the setup screen fully usable and it had to be resolved.

+Following the advice given by the popup and looking at the generated log files, developer SachinVin spotted some configuration blocks Citra was missing and were being accessed by the setup screen.
+Adding those missing [configs](https://www.3dbrew.org/wiki/Config_Savegame) fixed opening the Settings applet and, combined with the improved applet state management, allowed the system setup to be completed.

+### Implement app management support (suspend, resume, close, etc) ([#6322](https://github.com/citra-emu/citra/pull/6322)) by [Steveice10](https://github.com/Steveice10)

 So far, we’ve discussed using the HOME Menu, launching games and applets from it, and completing the system setup process.
 However, it feels as though we’re forgetting about something…

 Oh!
 Doesn’t the 3DS let you exit out of apps and back into the HOME Menu, what about that?
 Well, fear not, we’ve got you all covered.
-By implementing support for most application management commands and home button notifications, operations such as suspending, resuming, and closing applications from the HOME Menu are now fully supported in Citra!
+By implementing support for most application management commands and home button notifications, operations such as suspending, resuming, and closing applications from the HOME Menu are now supported in Citra!

 In addition, the GSP module is now able to capture the screen framebuffers, which correctly emulates the effect when suspending applications.
 All in all, with these changes you can easily boot the HOME menu and use it to launch system applets and games, suspend or close them, and then launch another game or applet!

 {{< youtube g1ZXWpl7_2M >}}